 RU, Helen and I had an excellent curry at the 'Bombay Brasserie' on the night of the count.

 I have increasingly come to the opinion that postal voting is difficult to adjudicate.
 There appear to be questions over the result in Peterborough.
 I believe that democracy is safest kept 'physical' and as 'real' as possible.
 By this I mean that voters, as much as possible, should present themselves in person at the polling booth.

 The UK joined a 'Common Market' in 1975; it is now a 'European Union' and is inevitably to become a 'European Federation' with an end to national banks and independent autonomy.
 The European Union has a 'direction of travel' and will inevitably become, and impose on the regions within it, a version of government which is very different than our parliamentary democracy.
-It is very important that the UK regains its independence away from the dystopic Superstates of the future, so we can chart a gentle course among our Commonwealth relatives and wider friends in the international community.
-I am not a flag waver and am uncomfortable with nationalism, but the UK Parliament is functional and protects its citizens.
+It is important that the UK regains and retains independence from all the dystopic superstates.
+Our country should navigate a gentle course among our Commonwealth relatives and wider friends in the international community.
+I do not like flag waving and am uncomfortable with nationalism, but the UK Parliament is functional and protects its citizens.
 We in turn should take care and maintain our democracy, as it will stand us well in the future.

 28th Sep 2018 Loony Conference at George & Dragon, Belper

 My old friend Leutenant Jâger Schnitzel of the band BBBlackdog has long enjoyed running festivals.
 So he teamed up with Craig, landlord of The George & Dragon in Belper, to host our annual conference.
 Gripper & the Gurnards' headlined on the Friday night, which was great fun.

 14 June 2018 Counting Agent for Howling Laud at Lewisham East By-election